-This module can only accommodate a limited students in the lab and the enrollment is on a first-come-first-enrolled basis.
-The precise number of places is defined in the 'Student Capacity' field of this catalogue entry.
+This module can only accommodate a limited number of students in the lab and the enrollment is on a first-come-first-enrolled basis.
+Therefore, this module is only available on selected pathways and is not available for visiting/exchange students.